pierrestarkov/guidelines/code/general.md

 ### General

 - Naming: `lower-case-with-dashes.extension`
+	- Avoid redundancy in names: if the context of a file (e.g. its containing folder) is clear, don't make it part of its name (e.g. use `storage/events.js` instead of `storage/events-storage.js`)
 - One module/class per file, with matching names (e.g. file `groove-generator.js` contains one class named `GrooveGenerator`)

 ### Usual organization